STICKEREST/stickerest/README.md

 ### Database

 It was initially realized for PostgresSQL so it required some convertions and changes also due to decisions made during the app creation process and due to its hosting, PlanetScale which uses MySQL and has some constraints, like not to use foreign keys, for a security reason.
+[It can be found under the folder "database"](./database/).

 Although the original idea of stickerest was composed of many tables for many future possible features, only a part of them has been kept for the current state of the application.
 The tables used are:
 - Utilizer, for keeping all user information